-- · Arash on the skin .
-Swelling - Anxiety, often a feeling of doom - Life-threatening airway, breathing or circulation problems (sometimes a combination of these) - .
-Airway swelling of the throat, mouth or lips - feeling of throat closing - .
-You may recognise this from loud breathing or a hourse voice - + Breathing / Wheezing / feeling of a tight + Appears similar to an asthma attack - Circulation / sudden feeling of weakness. - + May appear pale with clammy skin and and stomach crames
+- · Arash on the skin Swelling - Anxiety, often a feeling of doom - Life-threatening airway, breathing or circulation - problems (sometimes a combination of these) .
+Airway - swelling of the throat, mouth or - lips feeling of throat closing You may recognise this from loud breathing or a hourse voice - + Breathing / Wheezing / feeling of a tight - + Appears similar to an asthma attack - Circulation / sudden feeling of weakness. dizziness or faint - + May appear pale with clammy skin and and stomach cramps